Classic Bells > Soapy stuff > Salting-out Soap Scraps

 Salting-out Soap Scraps

 Rebatching is the usual way to turn soap scraps into useful bars of soap or to correct a failed batch of soap.
-Another way is the time-honored method of "salting-out" a soap.
+Rebatching involves preparing soap scraps by grating them into small pieces if needed, mixing the soap with a small amount of water-based liquid, heating the mixture until the soap largely dissolves, and then putting the soap into a mold to harden.

 Unwanted superfat can be reduced by mixing and simmering the soap in a weak lye solution rather than plain water.
 This "boiling" step with lye is done as a separate operation before the soap is salted-out.